darnstrom/pdaqp/README.md

 where $H \succ 0$ and $\Theta \triangleq \lbrace l \leq \theta \leq u : A_{\theta} \theta \leq b_{\theta}\rbrace$.

-**pdaqp** is based on the Julia package [ParametricDAQP.jl](https://github.com/darnstrom/ParametricDAQP.jl/) and the Pyhon module [juliacall](https://juliapy.github.io/PythonCall.jl/stable/juliacall/).
+**pdaqp** is based on the Julia package [ParametricDAQP.jl](https://github.com/darnstrom/ParametricDAQP.jl/) and the Python module [juliacall](https://juliapy.github.io/PythonCall.jl/stable/juliacall/).

 ## Example
 The following code solves the mpQP in Section 7.1 in Bemporad et al. 2002